 Senior Health | September 14, 2021

 Alzheimer’s: Communication Tips – The most debilitative and indicative symptom of Alzheimer’s is the gradual loss of words and understanding which are crucial to even the most basic communication that most of us take for granted.
 Alzheimer’s patients realize there is a problem, even though they may not have the capacity to understand what is happening.
-This can cause instances of confusion, fright and frustration for the sufferer of Alzheimer’s disease as well as for loved ones and caregivers of those with Alzheimer’s.
+This can cause instances of confusion, fright, and frustration for the sufferer of Alzheimer’s disease as well as for loved ones and caregivers of those with Alzheimer’s.

-In an effort to help those dealing with seniors who are suffering Alzheimer’s, the Alzheimer’s Association™ suggests the following tips to achieve better communication in spite of the disease.
+In an effort to help those dealing with seniors who are suffering from Alzheimer’s, the Alzheimer’s Association™ suggests the following tips to achieve better communication in spite of the disease.